Procopius: Writings

-The writings of Procopius are the primary source of information for the rule of the emperor Justinian I. Procopius was the author of a history in eight books on the wars prosecuted by Justinian, a panegyric on the emperor's public works projects throughout the empire, and a book known as the Secret History that claims to report the scandals that Procopius could not include in his officially sanctioned history for fear of angering the emperor, his wife, Belisarius, and the general's wife Antonia.
+The writings of Procopius are the primary source of information for the rule of the emperor Justinian I. Procopius was the author of a history in eight books on the wars prosecuted by Justinian, a panegyric on the emperor's public works projects throughout the empire, and a book known as the Secret History that claims to report the scandals that Procopius could not include in his officially sanctioned history for fear of angering the emperor, his wife, Belisarius, and the general's wife Antonina.

 History of the Wars

 Procopius's Wars or History of the Wars (Ὑπὲρ τῶν Πολέμων Λόγοι, Hypèr tōn Polémon Lógoi, "Words on the Wars"; De Bellis, "On the Wars") is his most important work, although less well known than the Secret History.
 The first seven books seem to have been largely completed by 545 and may have been published as a set.
 They were, however, updated to mid-century before publication, with the latest mentioned event occurring in early 551.
 The eighth and final book brought the history to 553.

-The first two books—often known as The Persian War (De Bello Persico)—deal with the conflict between the Romans and Sassanid Persia in Mesopotamia, Syria, Armenia, Lazica, and Iberia (present-day Georgia).
+The first two books—often known as The Persian War (De Bello Persico)—deal with the conflict between the Byzantines and Sassanid Persia in Mesopotamia, Syria, Armenia, Lazica, and Iberia (present-day Georgia).
 It details the campaigns of the Sassanid shah Kavadh I, the 532 'Nika' revolt, the war by Kavadh's successor Khosrau I in 540, his destruction of Antioch and deportation of its inhabitants to Mesopotamia, and the great plague that devastated the empire from 542.
 The Persian War also covers the early career of Procopius's patron Belisarius in some detail.

 The Wars’ next two books—known as The Vandal War or Vandalic War (De Bello Vandalico)—cover Belisarius's successful campaign against the Vandal kingdom that had occupied Rome's provinces in northwest Africa for the last century.

 The final four books—known as The Gothic War—cover the Italian campaigns by Belisarius and others against the Ostrogoths.
 Procopius includes accounts of the 1st and 2nd sieges of Naples and the 1st, 2nd, and 3rd sieges of Rome.
 He also includes an account of the rise of the Franks (see Arborychoi).
 The last book describes the eunuch Narses's successful conclusion of the Italian campaign and includes some coverage of campaigns along the empire's eastern borders as well.

 The War histories contain various longer excursions on different topics.
 These serve both literary and thematic purposes by providing the necessary background information as well as contextualising the acts of war described on different levels.
 The Wars proved influential on later Byzantine historiography.
 In the 570s Agathias wrote Histories, a continuation of Procopius's work in a similar style.